aerickt/lapwing-for-beginners/src/Chapter-01.md

 ### How steno works from the software side

-The keys pressed in an outline are translated to text that shows up on screen via a steno engine.
+The keys pressed in an outline are translated to text that shows up on screen via a *steno engine*.
 This is a program on a computer, or is embedded in a keyboard's firmware.
-Steno engines use large files called dictionaries that simply contain 1-to-1 translations between steno outlines and their output.
+Steno engines use large files called *dictionaries* that simply contain 1-to-1 translations between steno outlines and their output.
 This makes steno entirely deterministic and predictable.

 For example, here is one section from Lapwing theory dictionary: